velovix/awesome.battery-widget/README.md

 ###Configuration
 For most cases, the default configuration will work fine.
 Unless you know for sure that you're different, you should try this first and see what kind of results you get.
-If you do need special configuration options, there are three provided.
+If you do need special configuration options, there are five provided.
 Feed them into your `new` function instead of the default empty table.

 - **batteryDir**: The directory of the battery information files.
 The default is `/sys/class/power_supply/`.